What We Believe

 We are a member congregation of the Evangelical Lutheran Church in America (ELCA), a church body that covers the United States and the Caribbean, and are assigned to the Pacifica Synod.
 A synod is a regional association of churches within the denomination, similar to what other Christian groups call a district or diocese.
 Each synod is led by a bishop and a council of elected leaders.

-The Evangelical Lutheran Church in America has preaching and altar fellowship with The Episcopal Church, The United Methodist Church, Presbyterian Church (USA), United Church of Christ, Reformed Church in America and The Moravian Church.
+The Evangelical Lutheran Church in America is in fellowship with The Episcopal Church, The United Methodist Church, Presbyterian Church (USA), United Church of Christ, Reformed Church in America and The Moravian Church.
 We are also united with other national church bodies around the globe through the Lutheran World Federation.

 Locally, our congregation seeks ways to be united in mission with other Christian congregations of various backgrounds.